Spotlight

 Piecing Silk

-One of the joys of a feltmaking practice is the many directions you can go and become absorbed for months, or much longer.
+One of the joys of feltmaking is the many directions you can travel with it.
 As an artist, I have always been an assembler of imagery.
 This explains the large role fiber collage plays in my design work.
-I just love collage, and it is really fun to do it in felt.
-The way felt is made lends itself to building generations of pieces, like fragments.
+I just love collage.
+It is fun to do it in felt.
+The way felt is made lends itself to building generations of fragments.
 You can layer them, build a visual narrative, create movement and depth and a feast for the eye.

-In beginning a project, I select the pieces of thin silk or cotton I want to work with.
-Working on a big table, I connect them with a dry, herringbone layout of superfine merino wool roving, 16-19 microns.
+In beginning a project, I focus on color first.
+Then I select the pieces of thin silk or cotton fabrics I want to work with.
+Working on a big table, I connect fabric elements with a dry, cross-hatch layout of superfine merino wool roving, 16-19 microns.
+It is like working with feathers.
 Often I leave some of the silk bare.
-As I wet and compress and begin working with the layout, it is fiddly and fussy, as my surface is fragile.
-This is particularly true as I add elements, create visual connections, and surprise myself with color decisions.
-When I turn the work over to design on the back side, I am usually in for a surprise and new inspiration.
-This way of working is slow, but in fact, the deliberative effort at this stage is where I find my joy and lose track of time.
+As I wet and compress and begin working with the layout, it is fiddly and a bit fussy.
+My surface is fragile.
+This is particularly true as I add elements, create visual connections, and make more color decisions.
+Then I carefully turn the work over to design on the back side.
+Often, I am in for a surprise on the back side, and new inspiration.
+This way of working is slow, but in fact, the effort at this stage is where I find my joy and lose track of time.
 Magic happens before my eyes.